sdt/Template-Plugin-DataPrinter/README.md

 - hfat

-A hashref containing the params to be passed to `HTML::FromANSI::Tiny-`new>.
+A hashref containing the params to be passed to `HTML::FromANSI::Tiny->new`.

 See the [HTML::FromANSI::Tiny](http://search.cpan.org/perldoc?HTML::FromANSI::Tiny) documentation for more information.

 ## Disabling colorisation

-Colorization is turned on by default.
+Colorisation is turned on by default.
 To turn it off, use [Data::Printer](http://search.cpan.org/perldoc?Data::Printer)'s `colored` parameter:

     [% USE DataPrinter(dp = { colored = 0 }) %]